-- Leading in Contemporary Youth and Community Work Practice - Identify and critically evaluate models of leadership in youth and community work contexts, analysing the skills required to lead in contemporary practice and the demands of working within evidence-based practice environments.
+- Leading in Contemporary Youth and Community Work Practice (Core): Identify and critically evaluate models of leadership in youth and community work contexts, analysing the skills required to lead in contemporary practice and the demands of working within evidence-based practice environments.

 The information listed in this section is an overview of the academic content of the programme that will take the form of either core or option modules.
 Modules are designated as core or option in accordance with professional body requirements and internal academic framework review, so may be subject to change.

 The academic requirements for the course are 48-72 UCAS tariff points at GCE A-level or equivalent but all applications are considered individually and we consider work experience, vocational training/qualifications, as well as motivation and potential to succeed.

 All applicants considered suitable are interviewed, with those with disabilities or from relevant access courses or Level 3 youth work courses automatically being offered an interview.

 Before being offered an unconditional place on this course you will be required to complete a Disclosure and Barring Service (DBS) clearance (previously known as CRB) and pay the appropriate fee so that a check can be made on your suitability for working with children and/or vulnerable adults as all students must be willing to undertake placement practice for the duration of their programme.